 Method of Stone Construction

-To protect the soft opal from abrasion and impact, a crystal clear top of quartz, spinel or other transparent material is sometimes glued onto the opal.
-This produces a three-part stone, called an "opal triplet" (see in the bottom illustration the clear cap, opal layer and base).
-The photo below shows two opal triplets, one face up and one upside down.
+To protect the thin precious opal layer from abrasion and impact, a crystal-clear top of quartz, synthetic spinel or other transparent material is sometimes glued onto the opal.
+This produces a three-part stone, called an "opal triplet" (see in the bottom illustration).

 The photos below show examples of opal doublets and opal triplets.